 3 Documents You Need When Hiring a Contract Worker

 Hiring an independent contractor to work in your business?
 The hiring paperwork for independent contractors is much simpler than for employees, with only a few documents needed, but these are important documents.
-Getting them at the beginning of the work relationship is a lot easier than when the job or contract is done and you can't find the person.
+Getting them at the beginning of the working relationship is a lot easier than when the job or contract is done, and you can't find the person.

 Hiring an Independent Contractor

 You must verify the person's tax ID and make sure the person is qualified for the job, is dependable, and of good reputation.

 You may also want to make sure the contractor doesn't disclose important company information or leave your company and take customers or employees.

 An independent contractor may be one or more people who are in a separate business from yours.
 This includes freelancers (like artists, planners, or web designers, an outside company (doing cleaning work, for example), a professional such as an attorney or tax preparer — anyone you are paying for services and who is not an employee.

 The most important thing to keep in mind when hiring outside workers is that you must document your payments to them.
 If you pay anyone (with only a few exceptions) $600 or more in a year, you must provide this person or company with a Form W-9, which includes the contractor's taxpayer identification number, name, and address.
 You must have a W-9 on file for each independent contractor so that you don't have to withhold income taxes from that individual.
 Then, you have the information to create a 1099-MISC form for that person for the tax year (similar to a W-2 form for employees).

 There may be an income tax withholding form required by your state.
 Check with your state's income tax authority for more information.

 Document #2 - Application, Resume, or Documentation of Qualifications